shinyford/nowplaying/README.md

 ##### Query and interact with all apps

-I have an app that needs to be able to ask for information for all apps.
-All you have to do is to add the following to `AndroidManifest.xml`:
+Have an app that needs to be able to ask for information for all apps?
+Add the following to `AndroidManifest.xml`:

     <manifest ...>
          ...